Code-Institute-Submissions/kydzoster-huntinteriors/README.md

  - Client can send a personalised message, email to Hunt Interiors.

 ## Dashboard
-The Dashboard is a part of Account app.
+The Dashboard is a part of the Account app.

 <p align="center">
  <img src="/static/images/HUNTINT/UserAction/Dashboard.png" width="40%">